 Brief Summary

 I have over 30 years’ experience in the IT industry, most of which has been spent in networking/telecoms in the UK/EMEA and NZ/APAC.
-I have worked in varied roles such as technical consulting, network design and architecture, pre-sales support, operational support and software engineering/development.
-I moved to New Zealand in October 2008, where I worked in several roles for over 13 years before relocating back to the UK in March 2022.
+I have worked in varied roles such as technical consulting, network design and architecture, pre-sales support, operational support and software engineering.
+I moved to New Zealand in 2008, where I worked in several roles before returning to the UK in 2022.

 My experience has been gained in a wide range of organisations, from start-ups, through enterprises and to large service providers and telcos.
 I have worked in both team environments and on an individual and independent basis.
 In recent years, I have also done a lot of my work in the public sector.